 Network Cable(Cat 5e)500m Outdoor.
-Cat 6, Cat 5, or Cat 5e Ethernet cables can be run outdoors to network computers with a large area network (LAN) between homes or other buildings.
+The Network Cable ( Cat 6, Cat 5) 500m Outdoor, or Cat 5e Ethernet cables can be run outdoors to network computers with a large area network (LAN) between homes or other buildings.
 Although ordinary Ethernet cables can be used, the better option is to use the more expensive weatherproof Cat 6 cables.

 Standards for cable distance recommend that Cat5, 5e, and 6 cables have a maximum cable segment run length of 100m or 328 feet.
 Four pairs of twisted wires are used to construct Category 5, 5e, 6, and 6a cable, which is most commonly unshielded, as in UTP.